Marie Zeigler

-Marie Zeigler was the second-youngest player on the Grand Rapids Chicks of the All-American Girls Professional Baseball League in 1953.
+Marie Zeigler was the second-youngest player on the Grand Rapids Chicks of the All-American Girls Professional Baseball League (AAGPBL) in 1953.
 She batted right and threw right, was born July 3, 1937 in Belding, Michigan and died November 28, 2014.
 She was elected to the National Women's Baseball Hall of Fame.
 The movie A League of Their Own is based on her team.